 These are the best banana protein muffins!
 These muffins are so easy to make and have 12 grams of protein per muffin.
-Made with protein powder, almond flour, bananas, peanut butter, oatmeal, and chocolate chips, the ingredients blend perfectly to give these muffins the perfect flavour and light, fluffy texture.Â
+Made with protein powder, almond flour, bananas, peanut butter, oatmeal, and chocolate chips, the ingredients blend perfectly to give these muffins the perfect flavour and light, fluffy texture.

 Why you will love this recipe:

-- Even though these muffins are made from scratch they are so quick and easy to make and only take 20 minutes to cook.Â
+- They are quick and easy to make and only take 20 minutes to prepare.

 - The flavour!
-The combination of the vanilla protein powder, oats, ripe bananas, chocolate chips, and peanut butter blend perfectly to give these muffins the most delicious taste and the best light and fluffy texture.
+The combination of the vanilla protein powder, oats, bananas, chocolate chips, and peanut butter blend perfectly to give these muffins the most delicious taste and the best light and fluffy texture.

 - These homemade muffins are made in one bowl so the clean up is so simple.
+Just like my gluten free and dairy free chocolate chip banana bread recipe.

 If you love muffins you will also love my chocolate pumpkin muffins and banana pecan muffins.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Almond flour - I love baking with almond flour as it helps add more protein and healthy fats to baked goods.
+It's also a grain free and gluten-free flour.
 Be sure to use almond flour and not almond meal to make these muffins.
 I don't recommend swapping the flours for this recipe.
-You can find almond flour in the gluten free or organic sections of most grocery stores now.

 - Peanut butter - to help give these muffins a delicious flavour and add even more protein and moisture - be sure to use natural, smooth, unsweetened peanut butter.
-You could swap this for another smooth, unsweetened nut butter such as almond butter or cashew butter.Â
+You could swap this for another smooth, unsweetened nut butter such as almond butter or cashew butter.

-- Honey or maple syrup - to give these muffins the perfect amounts of sweetness, while keeping them refined sugar free and naturally sweetened.
+- Honey or pure maple syrup - to give these muffins the perfect amounts of sweetness, while keeping them refined sugar free and naturally sweetened.

 - Dark chocolate chips - because chocolate just makes everything better!

-How to make this recipe:
+How to make (step-by-step):

 Step one: